eigerco/amplifier-advisory-committee/docs/Integrators/Threat_model_Axelar_Amplifier.md

 The security model for Axelar Amplifier emphasizes decentralized verification, governance, and a layered approach to validating cross-chain operations:

 1. **External Verification**: Independent verifiers authenticate and authorize messages using Axelar's gateways and multi-layer verification protocols, ensuring message integrity for GMP and asset transfer.
-For chains like XRP Ledger, a multi-signature (multi-sig) wallet is managed by external verifiers to handle transactions securely.
+For blockchains connected via Interchain Amplifier, a multi-signature (multi-sig) wallet is managed by external verifiers to handle transactions securely.
 2. **Governance and Validator Oversight**: Axelar’s governance, powered by the Cosmos SDK, enforces protocol updates, contract migrations, verifier roles, and chain integrations.
 Validators, who stake Axelar tokens, vote on these changes, ensuring a decentralized and community-driven approach to managing Axelar's infrastructure.
 Governance includes a proposal system where validators review and approve requests to modify the Amplifier’s core components or add integrations.
 3. **Modular Gateway and Verification Layers**: Amplifier introduces a modular system where each cross-chain integration has customizable gateways and CosmWasm-supported on-chain message routers.
 These routers and gateways manage verifications per chain, allowing independent control and auditability for each cross-chain link.
 4. **Relayer Liveness Trust and Accountability**: While relayers in the Amplifier architecture are non-trusted entities for message integrity, they are essential for message liveness (i.e., timely delivery).
 Governance can penalize or replace relayers that fail to forward messages, maintaining reliability and service continuity across chains.